-- Housing Services Impairment £42.936 million The annual valuation of the HRA asset base has resi - The annual valuation of the HRA asset base has resulted in a reduction in value of the Council's housing stock which cannot be offset against a Revaluation Reserve balance.
+Housing Services - Impairment - £42.936 million

+The annual valuation of the HRA asset base has resulted in a reduction in value of the Council's housing stock which cannot be offset against a Revaluation Reserve balance.
 The fall in value is due primarily to a change in the social housing adjustment factor.
-Note 11 to the HRA Income and Expenditure Statement also refers. - Non Distributed Costs Past Service Pension Costs £9,458 million credit Certain retirement benefit costs or credits are excluded from the definition of the total costs of services and are defined as Non Distributed Costs.
-These must be shown separately on the face of the Comprehensive Income and Expenditure Statement and this heading is included here as an extraordinary item because of the size of the reported sum.
+Note 11 to the HRA Income and Expenditure Statement also refers.

+Non Distributed Costs - Past Service Pension Costs - £9,458 million credit face of the Comprehensive Income and Expenditure Statement and this heading is included here as an extraordinary item because of the size of the reported sum.
 The credit is due primarily to the change in the inflation index used to derive statutory pension increases from the Retail Prices Index (RPI) to the Consumer Prices Index (CPI).
 The CPI being lower than the RPI.